Slough Immigration Aid Unit

-Mai Knibbs is a solicitor, a counsellor, a dyslexia therapist, a Reiki practitioner, Alexander Technique tutor and a retired teacher.
+Mai Knibbs has been a solicitor, a counsellor, a dyslexia therapist, a Reiki practitioner, Alexander Technique tutor and a teacher.
+She is now retired and cares for her husband.
 She is a Quaker with a Catholic interfaith background.
 Since student days, she has supported local and national initiatives for peace, justice and understanding.

-Ray Barkley worked for Mars for many years; he is now the secretary of the Slough branch of UNITE the Union, and active in Slough Trades Council and the Berkshire Credit Union.
+Ray Barkley is SIAU's treasurer.
+He worked for Mars for many years; he is now the secretary of the Slough branch of UNITE the Union, and active in Slough Trades Council and the Berkshire Credit Union.
+He was a visitor to Harmondsworth detenriton centre for many years.
 He is also a trustee of Slough Refugee Support and the chair of trustees of Slough Labour Memorial Hall.